manuelconceicao/CodeNotes/topics/softwareintro/softwareintro.md

 [Back to top](#software-introduction)

-## What is General Responsability Assignement Software Patterns (GRASP) ?
+## What is General Responsability Assignment Software Patterns (GRASP) ?

-pick up on page 54!!!!!
+Grasp are patterns/principles for OO Design.
+They intend to aid the decision making process of responsability attribution when designing OO software.

+Grasp patterns:

+### Information expert principle

+Problem: What is the general principle to

+### Creator principle

+### Controller principle

+### Low Coupling principle

+### High Coesion principle

+### Polymorphism principle

+### Indirection principle

+### Pure Fabrication principle

+### Protected Variations principle

 ---